stojsavljevic/spring-graphql-examples/graphql-spring/README.md

 ```

 ## Reactive

-* Enable Reactive stack by commenting out `spring-boot-starter-web` dependency.
-Reactive security is not implemented so application has to be run with `no-security` profile.
+* Enable Reactive stack by commenting out `spring-boot-starter-web`
+* Reactive security is not implemented so application has to be run with `no-security` profile.